Reasons Why You Should Be Using A Staging Environment in WordPress Development

-A staging environment is typically hosted on a private subdomain of your WordPress site for the purposes of building and testing.
-You might want to use this as:
+A staging environment is typically hosted on a private subdomain of your WordPress site and used for building and testing.
+You might want to use it like this:

+Active website search rankings are protected to prevent bots from visiting broken, offline, or migrating websites and sending mixed signals.
 As a result, the staging site is meant to maintain the integrity of the live site displayed to visitors.
-The following section explains how to go about setting one up.

 Managed WordPress Hosting

 If your website has a managed WordPress hosting plan with one of these providers, you’re in luck: Most managed WordPress hosting plans with the providers above come with one-click staging or pre-made staging areas.
-All you need to do is log into your hosting account, and instantly create a password-protected staging site on your server.
+All you need to do is log into your hosting account and instantly create a password-protected staging site on your server.

 Your WordPress host will also be able to save backups of your staging site, so you won’t have to worry about losing progress or “breaking” the test site without a quick way to reset it.